 All accidents are recorded immediately after the accident, including the presence of any witnesses and details of any injury or damage.
-Records are stored confidentially in Medical Tracker (Accident reporting software tool).
+Records are stored in First Aid books and supplementary notes added if needed.
 The recording of an accident is carried out in confidence at all times by the person administering first aid.